Match the cure to the ailment

 Ask yourself if any of these may apply.
 So many of the issues we face can be solved with a peanut butter or turkey sandwich (even for breakfast!).

 Mirroring back to an angry child the source of the anger and offering empathy (not even fixing it) can free up space to learn.

 Self-teaching programs can feel like a sentence—a prison of loneliness.
 Kids like learning with partners and fans.
 You can’t do it all with every child all the time, but if you have been handing off too much lately, you’ll know it by the cranky resistance you get to what used to be easy and happily completed.

 Lastly, we cannot underestimate the power of fatigue to crush the life out of even the strongest of us!
-Sleep is a cure all.
-Get a nap, lie down, put in a DVD and snooze.
+Sleep is a cure-all.
+Take a nap, swing in a hammock, snooze.

 Going to bed at a reasonable hour?
 Well, our family never managed to do that even one night, I think.
 But we slept in.
 We took naps.
 I was not above crashing to the sofa mid-read-aloud to catch 40 winks.
 I was not above enforcing a quiet hour after lunch for everyone—headphones to corral the perky, restless toddlers, shared beds with babies, and quiet time in their bedrooms for the older kids.

 Match the cure to the ailment.
 Look beyond teaching strategies and eat something.
 Quick!

 Cross-posted on facebook.